lukstei/lukstei.github.io/blog/content/blog/2019-10-27-doing-asynchronous-calls-using-react-hooks/index.md

 Furthermore for every button press, the counter is increased, and then, of course, is greater than zero, causing the effect to re-execute.
 The reason we use a increasing counter here, and not just a boolean variable, is that for subsequent button presses we also want want the call to be triggered, so we have to make sure our helper dependency changes every time the trigger callback function is invoked.

-> Note that the example is slighty wrong for keeping the code simple and for explaining the idea: When the `counter` variable is zero, we return `Promise.resolve()`, which causes the `usePromise` hook to return a wrong state to the caller.
+> Note that the example is slightly wrong for keeping the code simple and for explaining the idea: When the `counter` variable is zero, we return `Promise.resolve()`, which causes the `usePromise` hook to return a wrong state to the caller.

 Again, we can abstract the details away by creating a custom hook as a variant of the `usePromise` hook: